 “We’d have to steal the gig somehow,” the hat said.

 This book re-introduces you to the hat and to Lizzie St. Laurent, jamming with their band, at the end of a gig, Lizzie gets an invitation – the beginning of something unanticipated.

-With “Voyage of the Lanternfish”, C. S. Boyack presents us with an entertaining and sometimes pretty funny historical fantasy story.
+With “Viral Blues”, C. S. Boyack presents us with a hilarious paranormal suspense story – the second in the series.
 The story is skillfully elaborated and has a great flow.
 Ernest Hemingway once stated “When writing a novel a writer should create living people; people not characters.
 A character is a caricature.”
-C. S. Boyack shows this masterly with this story – he created living people (and some amazing creatures) instead of mere characters; even if the monsters are not human – they all have a personality.
-I was drawn into the story right away, very close to James, Dan, and their mission.
-The protagonists’ personalities are complex, the others of sufficient depth according to their relevance.
-Protagonists who grow with their tasks during their mission will take you on an unforgettable journey.
-I could easily envision the characters and locations.
-Indeed, C. S. Boyack has done it again: I had a wonderful time reading “Voyage of the Lanternfish”; it is a highly enjoyable read – hopefully, not the last in the series.
+C. S. Boyack shows this masterly with this story – he created living people instead of mere characters; even if the hat is not human – it has personality.
+I was drawn into the story right away, very close to Lizzie, the hat, and – Lisa Burton.
+Lisa Burton has once again proven to be my ‘favourite character in a book of the year’.
+I could easily envision the characters – they are an amazing bunch, and locations.
+I had a wonderful and thrilling time reading “Viral Blues”.
+It is a highly enjoyable read – hopefully, not the last in the series.

 This is a book to read again.
 Highly recommended!

 |Writing||⭐ ⭐ ⭐ ⭐ ⭐ (five stars)|

 |Plot||⭐ ⭐ ⭐ ⭐ ⭐ (five stars)|

 |POV||Third person – past tense|

 |Language|| – 😳